 described in these manuscripts is identifiable, a Patient Permission form must be completed and signed by the patient(s) and submitted with the manuscript.
 Omitting data or making data less specific

 to deidentify patients is acceptable, but changing any such data is not acceptable.
 Manuscripts are not published anonymously or pseudonymously.
+All manuscripts must be submitted formally at JAMA’s website; we do not review drafts or unfinished manuscripts prior to submission.
 Length

 limit: 1800 words.